 To the east of Weymouth, a small country road off the A353 takes you through Upton village to the car parks at Ringstead Bay.

 You can park at the National Trust car park at the top of the hill and follow one of the steep tracks down to the shingle beach or continue to the private car park at the bottom of the hill.
-Here there’s a flat parking charge no matter how long you stay, but with a little shop, café and toilet facilities as well as easy access to the beach and the South West coast path, you can easily spend a good few hours here!
+Here there’s a daily parking charge no matter how long you stay, but with a little shop, café and toilet facilities as well as easy access to the beach and the South West coast path, you can easily spend a good few hours here!
 Me and my human certainly did.